rpsmarf/rpsmarf/source/Metadata Search Service.rst

 You may create a new resource type by doing the following.
 Please note that storage resources have the type data.

-$ curl -i -H "Content-Type: application/json" –H “$API_Key” -d '{"name": "tool_copy_source", "nature": "data", "description": "This is a source   of copy data"}' http://demo.rpsmarf.ca/scs/resource_type/
+$ curl -i -H "Content-Type: application/json" –H "$API_Key" -d '{"name": "tool_copy_source", "nature": "data", "description": "This is a source   of copy data"}' "http://demo.rpsmarf.ca/scs/resource_type/"

 Please note that storage resources have the type data.